abikirkham/FlexiBook/README.md

 Additionally, testing has been conducted on Safari, specifically on macOS Sonoma 14.3.
 While the website loads and initiates the program, users may encounter issues with input functionality.

-## Creating a Google Spreadsheet and Integrating it using API

-### Creating the Google Spreadsheet:

-1. **Log in** (or sign up) to your Google Account.
-2. **Access Google Spreadsheet:** Navigate to Google Sheets.
-3. **Create a new spreadsheet** and give it a descriptive name, e.g., 'life-in-numbers' like the name of the application.
-4. **Rename the worksheet** (e.g., 'user') and add, if necessary, additional worksheets.
-5. **Add headings** (Name, Birth year, Gender (m/f), Height in m, Weight in kg, Age).

-### Setting up the APIs:

-1. **Navigate to the Google Cloud Platform:**
-   - Create a new project by clicking the button "Select a project" and then selecting "New project."
-   - Give the project a descriptive and meaningful name, e.g., life-in-numbers, and click on the "CREATE" button.
-   - In the Notifications pop-up, click on "SELECT PROJECT."

-2. **On the project page:**
-   - Go to the menu (click the burger icon in the top-left corner of the page), click on "APIs and services," and then select "Library."
-   - In the search bar, search for "Google Drive" and enable it.
-   - Click on "Credentials" in the sidebar and then select "+ CREATE CREDENTIALS > Help me choose."

-3. **Credential setup:**
-   - Select "Google Drive API" and "Application Data" in the Credential Type section and click on the "NEXT" button.
-   - Enter a custom service name and click the "CREATE AND CONTINUE" button.
-   - Select "Editor" as the role in the Quick access section Basic and press the "CONTINUE" button.
-   - Leave the form fields in the next question blank and click on "DONE."
-   - Click on the email from the newly created Service Account.
-   - Click on the Tab "KEYS" and then select "Create new key" from the dropdown menu of the "ADD KEY" button.
-   - Keep the key type as JSON and click the "CREATE" button.
-Download the JSON file to your local machine.

-4. **Enable Google Sheets API:**
-   - Go back to the library again, search for "Google Sheets API," and enable it.

-5. **Drag and drop credential-json file:**
-   - Drag and drop the credential JSON file (downloaded after step 3) into the workspace and rename it as "creds.json" for simplicity.

-6. **Sharing the Spreadsheet:**
-   - Open the JSON file in the workspace, copy the client email (without the quotes).
-   - Go to the created Google Spreadsheet, click the "Share" button.
-   - Paste in the email address (from step 6), select "Editor," and then click "Share."

-### Connecting the APIs to Python:

-1. **Install dependencies:**
-   - In the workspace terminal, run the command 'pip3 install gspread google-auth'.

-2. **Import libraries:**
-   - Import the gspread library at the top of the Python file in the workspace.
-   - Import the Credentials from the Google Auth Account (google.oauth2.service_account).

-3. **Set SCOPE and create CREDS:**
-   - Set the SCOPE, listing the APIs the program needs to access to run.
-   - Create CREDS using the gspread authorise method to access the created worksheet data.

-**Note:** Ensure the JSON file is never committed to GitHub as it contains sensitive information.
-Create a .gitignore file in the workspace and add the name of the JSON file to it.

 ## Deployment <a name="deployment"></a> :printer: